bciaramitaro/Vidro-Fosco/README.md

 # Vidro-Fosco

 An interactive Arduino and TouchDesigner installation prototype for animator Matilde Senos, created in collaboration with Yidi Chen.
-Combining animation, projection, and Pepper's Ghost technique to bring a fairy to life, the piece was designed as a proof-of-concept for audience testing during an interactive feedback session.
-Audience members interact with conductive props from the fairy's world — rocks and trees — each triggering a new animation stage and propelling the story forward.
+Combining animation, projection, and Pepper's Ghost technique to bring a fairy to life, the piece was designed as a proof of concept for audience testing during an interactive feedback session.
+Audience members interact with conductive props from the fairy's world (rocks and trees), which trigger new animations and move the story forward.

 **Project documentation:** [bellaciaramitaro.com/vidro-fosco](https://www.bellaciaramitaro.com/vidro-fosco)